TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 #### Questions:

-> 7. Generate a saliency map of an image with the grey-box feature extraction method.
+> 2. Generate a saliency map of an image with the _grey-box_ feature extraction method.
-> _Requirements: (1) try images from the three datasets with index from 0 to 99._
+> _Requirements: (1) try the same MNIST image with index 67; (2) compare the saliency map with the original image._

-Below suggests a possible solution to the above Question 7.
+> 3. Change the feature extraction method from grey-box to _black-box_, and generate another saliency map of the image.
+> _Requirements: (1) use the same MNIST image with index 67 and keep the other parameters unchanged; (2) compare these two saliency maps with the original image._

+Below exhibits two saliency maps of a CIFAR-10 image and a GTSRB image from the grey-box extraction method.

 ![alt text](figures/Feature.png)